 The Level 3/4 Foundation Diploma in Art & Design is a Full-time Further Education course designed for students wanting to work in the Creative Arts industry, with aspirations of becoming an artist or designer.
-This is located in the Creative, Visual and Performing Arts (CVP) department.
+This is located in the Creative, Visual and Performing Arts (CVP) Department.

 The course is mainly a visual and practical programme, which allows students the time, support and environment to discover their individual strengths.

 Delivered in an enthusiastic, friendly and supportive atmosphere where students develop an individual approach with confidence.
-Students are encouraged to explore fresh, exciting ideas and to challenge and develop their existing skillsand abilities.
+Students are encouraged to explore fresh, exciting ideas and to challenge and develop their existing skills and abilities.

-If you are under 21 you must have one of the following: 5 GCSE passes at grade A*- C Plus a BTEC Extended Diploma (art and design related) or two AS subjects OR one full A level and be over 17.
+If you are under 21 you must have one of the following: 5 GCSE passes at grade A*- C, (or equivalent) plus an Extended Diploma (Art and Design related) or two AS subjects OR one full A level and be over 17.
 All students need to submit a portfolio of practical work at interview.
 We welcome applications from mature students.

-Stage Two - Level 3: Students are encouraged to identify for further study a specific sector within the art and design industry and build a portfolio targeting that area.
-Areas of study can include; Painting, Print, Illustration, Jewellery, Textiles, Sculpture, Installation, Surface Pattern, Crafts, Video, Photography, Animation, Graphics, furniture, Ceramics, Fashion, Interior, Theatre Design.
-Stage Three - Level 4: Students complete a final major project, which presented for assessment and certification in the form of a public exhibition.
+Stage Two - Level 3: Students are encouraged to identify for further study a specific sector within the Art and Design industry and build a portfolio targeting that area.
+Areas of study can include; Painting, Print, Illustration, Jewellery, Textiles, Sculpture, Installation, Surface Pattern, Crafts, Video, Photography, Animation, Graphics, furniture, Ceramics, Fashion, Interior, and Theatre Design.